 Collecting guide: coloured stones

-Why coloured gems have an allure all of their own, illustrated with a ‘perfect palette’ of diamond rings in Fancy Vivid colours
+Why coloured gems have an allure all of their own, illustrated with lots from our upcoming sales

 A highlight in the coloured stones category — often setting world-record prices — coloured diamonds come with their own specific colour categories.
 A blue diamond, for example, could be classified as Faint Blue, Very Light Blue, Fancy Light Blue, Fancy Blue, Fancy Intense Blue, Fancy Dark Blue, Fancy Deep Blue or Fancy Vivid Blue.
 The same principle of categorisation applies to coloured diamonds of virtually all hues.